gdestuynder/audisp-json/messages_format.rst

 ~~~~~~~~~~~~~~
 The messages that auditd receives are then passed to audispd which is a
 multiplexer, sending back those messages to various plugins.
-Audisp-cef is one of the plugins.
+Audisp-json is one of the plugins.

-As audisp-cef receives several syscall messages for a single event (like "write
+As audisp-json receives several syscall messages for a single event (like "write
 to a file" or "execute a program"), it correlates on the message info, id and
 aggregates all relevant information for a single event into a single message.

-That message is then transformed to CEF format with a type, such as "EXECVE" or
+That message is then transformed to MozDef JSON format with a type, such as "EXECVE" or
 "WRITE" and send to syslog.

 Format example